citp/privacy-policy-historical/n/ne/nee/needforseatusa.com.md

-> *The following text is extracted and transformed from the needforseatusa.com privacy policy that was archived on 2013-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130617065115id_/http%3A//www.needforseatusa.com/infopage.asp%3Fpage%3D45%26extra%3D1) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the needforseatusa.com privacy policy that was archived on 2013-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131219053355id_/http%3A//www.needforseatusa.com/infopage.asp%3Fpage%3D45%26extra%3D1) for the most accurate reproduction.*

-# Privacy Policy
+# NEEDforSEAT USA's privacy policy

 The protection of your private information is very important to us.
 The following details how we handle your confidential data.